HAIChart: Human and AI Paired Visualization System: Experiments

 \subsubsection{Exp-2: Effectiveness of Multi-round Recommendations.}

-The goals of this experiment are to: (1) verify if \sys enhances the effectiveness of its visualization recommendations after multiple rounds of user interaction, and (2) validate whether the visualization hints effectively assist users and improve their efficiency in data exploration. {To this end, we design a user study with 17 participants, comparing \sys against state-of-the-art methods: DeepEye~\cite{DBLP:conf/icde/LuoQ0018}, Voyager2~\cite{wongsuphasawat2017voyager}, and LLM4Vis+.}
+This experiment assesses whether \sys improves visualization recommendations and enhances user efficiency in data exploration through multiple rounds of interaction and visualization hints.

-\etitle{\sf Participant.} {We invited 17 participants (7 females, 10 males, aged 21-33) to our study, comprising 12 experts and 5 non-experts.
-The experts included 6 Ph.D. candidates, 4 master's students, and 2 undergraduates majoring in computer science, all with varying levels of data analysis experience.
-Most experts had used at least one data visualization tool (\eg Tableau) for over a year.
-The non-experts, from non-technical backgrounds, had basic experience in data processing, primarily using Excel for simple tasks.}
+\etitle{\sf Participants.} The study involved 17 participants (7 females, 10 males, aged 21-33), including 12 experts (6 Ph.D. candidates, 4 master's students, and 2 undergraduates in computer science) and 5 non-experts from non-technical backgrounds.

-\etitle{\sf Task.} {Our study had participants use \sys, DeepEye, LLM4Vis+, and Voyager2 to engage with 8 KaggleBench datasets (Table~\ref{tab:multi-turn_datasets}).} Each dataset included specific analysis tasks, such as examining student subject scores and correlating performance with background factors in the { \sf StudentsPerformance} dataset.
-Additionally, participants conducted open-ended explorations to assess the tools' adaptability and efficiency in unstructured tasks.
+\etitle{\sf Task.} Participants used \sys, DeepEye, Voyager2, and LLM4Vis+ to analyze eight datasets from KaggleBench.
+These datasets required specific analytical tasks, such as analyzing the relationship between student performance and background factors in the StudentsPerformance dataset, as well as open-ended explorations to evaluate each tool's adaptability and efficiency.